apache/dolphinscheduler-website/development/en-us/development-environment-setup.md

 i.If you use MySQL database, pay attention to modify pom.xml in the root project, and change the scope of the mysql-connector-java dependency to compile.

 ii.
-Run `mvn -U install package -Prelease -Dmaven.test.skip=true ` in terminal to install the required registered plugins
+Run `mvn -U install package -Prelease -Dmaven.test.skip=true `

 ## Notice